 Why do the Japanese live longer?

 Did you know that the average person in Japan goes to the doctor once a month?
-This doesn’t mean that they’re hypochondriacs, nor that they love medical exams, but that they’re worried about their health and they trust in preventative treatments.
+This doesn’t mean that they’re hypochondriacs, nor that they love medical tests.
+It just shows that they’re worried about their health, and that they trust in preventative treatments.
 This is just one habit for a longer life.
 Some others include: